Queen's Royal Regiment (West Surrey): Regular Army

+Officers of the 1st Battalion, Queen's Royal Regiment, at Bordon Camp, Hampshire, 11 August 1914.
+Seated in the centre of the second row is the colonel of the regiment, Major General Sir Edward Hamilton.

-The 1st Battalion landed at Le Havre as part of the 3rd Brigade in the 1st Division in August 1914, and spent the entire war on the Western Front.
+The 1st Battalion landed at Le Havre as part of the 3rd Infantry Brigade in the 1st Division in August 1914, and spent the entire war on the Western Front.
 The battalion saw action at the Battle of Mons, the Battle of the Marne, the Battle of the Aisne, the Battle of Ypres, the Battle of Aubers Ridge, the Battle of Festubert, Battle of Loos, The Hindenburg Line, the Battle of Bellecourt, the Battle of Broodseinde, the Battle of Passchendaele and the Battle of Arras.

 The 2nd Battalion was in South Africa when war broke out and landed at Zeebrugge as part of the 22nd Brigade in the 7th Division in October 1914 for service on the Western Front.
 It fought at the Battle of Ypres, Battle of Aubers Ridge, Battle of Festubert, Battle of Loos and the Battle of the Somme until November 1917, when it was sent to the Italian Front, taking part in the battles of the Piave and Vittorio Veneto.